52nd Annual Medical Aspects of Sports Seminar

-Saturday, February 24, 2018
+Saturday, February 27, 2021

 University of Delaware

 Successful prevention, evaluation and rehabilitation of sports injuries are crucial elements of any comprehensive athletic program.
 This one-day sports medicine conference covers topics related to the evaluation and rehabilitation of sports-related injuries to the upper and lower extremities.
-A special panel discussion will allow attendees to ask questions of our distinguished speakers.

 Who should attend?

 - Physical therapists

 - Athletic trainers

 - Fitness club personnel

 - School personnel involved in physical education, recreation and physical fitness programs.